-- Tuition - Lodging for up to 2 nights, room & tax only.
-Two residents/fellows assigned per room. - Roundtrip airfare (nonrefundable coach) or if driving, reimbursement for mileage, tolls and parking. - Meals & refreshment breaks at the course.
+- Tuition - Lodging for 2 nights, room & tax only.
+Two residents/fellows assigned per room.
+If attendees prefer a private room due to COVID-19, there will be a charge for the cost of one room night (\$167.00 plus tax).
+A credit card must be provided upon registration. - Roundtrip airfare (nonrefundable coach) or if driving, reimbursement for mileage and parking.
+UHCMC is unable to pay for international travel. - Meals & refreshment breaks at the course.